Elana James: Awards and honors

-In 2013 she was nominated in the Western Swing Female category for the first Ameripolitan Music Awards in Austin, Texas.
+In 2013 Elana James was nominated in the Western Swing Female category for the first Ameripolitan Music Awards in Austin, Texas.
 In February 2015 James was named Western Swing Female 2015 at the Ameripolitan Music Awards.
 In 2015 the Hot Club of Cowtown also won for Best Western Swing Group at the second annual Ameripolitan Music Awards at the Paramount Theater in Austin, Texas.
 On October 6, 2019, James is honored to be inducted into the Sacramento Western Swing Society's Hall of Fame.

-In 2004 she was inducted, with her Hot Club bandmates, into the Texas Western Swing Hall of Fame.
+In 2004 James was inducted, with her Hot Club of Cowtown band mates, into the Texas Western Swing Hall of Fame.
 James has recorded with a wide array of folk, country, and Americana artists including Bob Dylan, Merle Haggard, Willie Nelson, Slaid Cleaves, Denny Freeman, Dave Stuckey, Eliza Gilkyson, Heybale, Tom Russell, The Hoyle Brothers, Kerry Polk, Beatroot, Bruce Anfinson, and many others.
-She and Hot Club Of Cowtown appeared on "Larry's Country Diner" on RFD-TV in July 2019.